 It's hard to get representation.

-Managers are easier to attain, but they don’t necessarily handle negotiations like an agent or entertainment lawyer can.
+Managers are easier to attain, but they don't necessarily handle negotiations as an agent or entertainment lawyer can.

 Read ScreenCraft's Everything Screenwriters Need to Know About Agents and Managers!